NUTRITION REWRITTEN

 NUANCE

 There are so many opinions out there about what to eat and how to be in a body, I know.
 We’re inundated with nutrition info on the daily.
-Sometimes, even the messaging of wellness culture, eating disorder treatment programs, or other well-meaning providers can feel really loud and overwhelming: “ALL FOODS FIT!” or “DIETS DON’T WORK!” or “LOVE YOUR BODY!”
-Those sentiments are totally true, and I bet that still leaves you feeling lost in another set of ‘shoulds’.
+Sometimes, even the messaging of wellness culture, eating disorder treatment, or other well-meaning providers can feel really loud and overwhelming: “ALL FOODS FIT!” or “DIETS DON’T WORK!” or “LOVE YOUR BODY!”
+Those sentiments are totally valid, and I bet that still leaves you feeling lost in another set of ‘shoulds’.
 I recognize it isn’t that easy - the answer can’t be another new, rigid belief system.
 We’ll work through the mud that is diet culture, wellness culture, and recovery culture - there are lots of ways through.

 COLLABORATION

-Do I have two degrees in nutrition?
+Do I have degrees in nutrition?
 Yes.
 Do I know a few things about nutrients?
 Sure.
 Am I going to give you a prescription for how to live your life?
 Nope.
 (Sorry, not sorry - you’ll see, I promise).

 RESPECT